-For information on having a child baptized at St. Mark’s United Church, please join us Sunday mornings at 10 am and feel free to speak to Rev. Deb after the service.
+For information on having a child baptized at St. Mark’s United Church, please join us Sunday mornings at 10 am and feel free to speak to Rev. Patti after the service.

 BAPTISM: WHAT IS IT?
 WHY DO IT?